RIPE-NCC/ripe-atlas-cousteau/docs/use.rst

 Streaming API
 -------------
 Atlas supports getting results and other events through a WebSocket stream to get them close to real time.
-The AtlasStream class provides an interface to this stream, and supports both callback-based and an iterator-based access.
+The AtlasStream class provides an interface to this stream, and supports both callback-based and iterator-based access.

-Measurement results
+Measurement Results
 ^^^^^^^^^^^^^^^^^^^
  You have to create an AtlasStream object and subscribe to the "result" stream type.
 More details on the available parameters of the stream can be found on the `streaming documentation`_.